GiovanH/unofficial-homestuck-collection/MODDING.md

 Note that `./` here means a local path relative to your mod folder.

 With this enabled, any time any story page references that file, your file is substituted in place.
+You can think of this as something akin to Docker volume mapping, but much simpler.

 In the above example, we replace a panel already in the collection with one we provide.
 But what if we want to redirect it to a file already in the collection?
 This is easy: